czeglediptr/100-days-of-code/log.md

 **Thoughts:** : It was so good that I coudl solve this problem easier than the one before.
 I feel proud and I am happy about this!
 **Link to work:** N/A

+### Day 25: May 09, 2020

+**Today's Progress**:Continued Cs50 with the algortihm section and it was really intriguing and in some spot confusing.
+Lets see tomorrow how well I understood the basics of recursion and some of the sort algorithm like merge sort.

+**Thoughts:** : Since I had a headache I only watched some videos today, but it was enough to push my brain to think hardly.
+I think its good and thats what my brain needs, some material to think of.
+NOw I close my day with "Antonius and Cleopatra" on National Theatre Live Youtube channel.

+**Link to work:** N/A